Select video codec

 If we wanted to categorize encoders then you should consider them on the following basic properties.
 Remember that you won't find a codec that will do everything below perfectly.
 It's all about scales and balance.

-Compatibility: The compatibility and the hardware is one of the most important factors to consider when choosing an encoder.
+Compatibility: Compatibility and hardware support is one of the most important factors to consider when choosing an encoder.

 How do you plan to use the visual media after encoding it?
 Will they be part of your personal collection or do you plan to share them with others?
 If so, then the end result should be playable from a TV to a simple smartphone.